Welcome to the Oceania regional community of practice

 Why Join Our Regional Community?

-• Stay up to date with the latest climate change and mental health resources in Oceania.
+• Stay up to date with the latest climate change and mental health resources in Central and Southern Asia.

 • Find opportunities to get involved: whether you are a researcher, policymaker, health professional, teacher, community organiser - your skills and expertise are needed.